Jerrylum/Project5296-Experiments/Experiment1.md

 # Experiment 1

-The time of downloading 1 file in 1GB, measured in seconds, in 10 different scenarios between 1 proxy 1 connection in total to 10 proxy 10 connections in total
+The time of downloading 1 file in 1GB, measured in seconds, in 10 different scenarios between 1 proxy 1 connection in total to 10 proxies 10 connections in total

 Setting:
 - Region: us-west-2